officebeatz/OfficeBeatz2/README.md

 OfficeBeatZ will help improve your health by reminding you to get up and move through the power of your favorite songs.
 Unlike boring or annoying alarm reminders, OfficeBeatz, we hope, will facilitate a fun, energizing environment in your workplace, all while improving your health!

-### Wiki & General Use (under construction)
+* [Beta/Staging](http://officebeatz2-beta.herokuapp.com/) - auto deploys from master

-~~For general information regarding this project, please consult the [Wiki](https://github.com/CodyMichaelSimmons/EmployeeWellnessProject/wiki).
-The wiki contains much of the information regarding general use of the app and basic instructions.~~
+* [Production](http://officebeatz2.herokuapp.com/) - manually promoted from beta

 ### Basic Setup

 To get your local files setup to make your own changes:

-1. Change to an empty directory and run `git clone https://github.com/officebeatz/OfficeBeatz2.git`
+1. `cd` to an empty directory and run `git clone https://github.com/officebeatz/OfficeBeatz2.git`.
 1. After the files are cloned, run `npm install` in the new directory to download dependencies.
-1. To run the app locally, you will need to have the Dropbox token set as a local variable on your computer.
+1. Rename the `.env.example` file to `.env` and edit the placeholder text with the Dropbox API token.
-1. Once your token has been setup, using the command `npm start` will start the process on port 3752.
+1. Once your token has been setup, using the command `npm run dev-start` will start the process on port 3752.
 You can access the app at http://localhost:3752/

 ### Running Tests